WinSSitaly/WSL-Linux-Kernel/README.md

 - mywsl-config14 is done for stable release 5.14.X EOL
 - mywsl-config14 is done for stable release 5.15.X
 - mywsl-config14 is done for stable release 5.16.X
-- mywsl-configrc is done for release candidate
+- mywsl-configrc is done for release candidate (actually 5.17.X)
 - mywsl-configlt is done for longterm release 5.10.X